 Antiviral drugs for genital herpes are generally given as pills that are taken by mouth.
-If patients experience very severe disease or complications, they need to be hospitalized and receive an antiviral drug intravenously.
+If people experience very severe disease or complications, they need to be hospitalized and receive an antiviral drug intravenously.

 The first outbreak of genital herpes is usually much worse than recurrent outbreaks.
 Symptoms tend to be more severe and to last longer.
-Your doctor will prescribe you one of the three antiviral medications to take for 7 - 10 days.
+Your health care provider will prescribe one of the three antiviral medications, which you will take for 7 to 10 days.
 If your symptoms persist, treatment may be extended.

-In order for episodic therapy to effective, it must be taken no later than 1 day after a lesion appears.
+In order for episodic therapy to be effective, it must be taken no later than 1 day after a lesion appears.
 If taken during prodrome, episodic therapy may help prevent an outbreak from occurring or reduce its severity.
 If taken at the first sign of a lesion, it can help speed healing.

 To suppress outbreaks, treatment requires taking pills daily on a long-term basis.
-Acyclovir and famciclovir are taken twice a day for suppression, valacyclovir once a day.
+Acyclovir and famciclovir are taken twice a day for suppression.
+Valacyclovir is taken once a day.

-Suppressive treatment can reduce the frequency of outbreak recurrences by 70 - 80%.
-It is generally recommended for patients who have frequent recurrences (6 or more outbreaks per year).
-Because herpes recurrences often diminish over time, patients should discuss annually with their doctors whether they should stay with drug therapy or discontinue it.
+Suppressive treatment can reduce the frequency of outbreak recurrences by 70 to 80%.
+It is generally recommended for people who have frequent recurrences (6 or more outbreaks per year).
+Because herpes recurrences often diminish over time, you should discuss annually with your health care provider whether you should stay with drug therapy or discontinue it.

 Antiviral drugs are generally safe.
 The most common side effects are nausea, headache, and abdominal pain.

 Generally, manufacturers of herbal remedies and dietary supplements do not need FDA approval to sell their products.
 Just like a drug, herbs and supplements can affect the body's chemistry, and therefore have the potential to produce side effects that may be harmful.
 There have been several reported cases of serious and even lethal side effects from herbal products.
-Always check with your doctor before using any herbal remedies or dietary supplements.
+Always check with your provider before using any herbal remedies or dietary supplements.

 Many herbal and dietary supplement products claim to help fight herpes infection by boosting the immune system.
 There has been little research on these products, and little evidence to show that they really work.
 Some are capsules taken by mouth.
 Others come in the form of ointment that is applied to the skin.
 Popular herbal and supplement remedies for herpes simplex include: